Xavier Suʻa-Filo

 Xavier Filoitumua Suʻa-Filo (born January 1, 1991) is an American former professional football player who was a guard in the National Football League (NFL).
+He currently is the offensive line coach for the Dallas Renegades of the United Football League (UFL).
 He played college football for the UCLA Bruins, earning second-team All-American honors in 2013.
 He was selected by the Houston Texans in the second round of the 2014 NFL draft.

 Early life

 A native of Pleasant Grove, Utah, Suʻa-Filo attended Timpview High School in Provo, Utah, where he was a three-year starter and a Parade magazine All-American offensive lineman.

 He contributed to his school winning state championships in 2006, 2007 and 2008, while setting a state record for most consecutive wins (36).
 He was teammates with future NFL players Stephen Paea and Bronson Kaufusi.

 As a senior, he was named the state of Utah 4A Offensive Player of the Year.
 He was regarded as a four-star recruit and was ranked as the number seven offensive tackle in his class by Rivals.com.